ntop/ntopng/doc/src/how_to_start/running_as_a_daemon.rst

 :code:`/etc/ntopng`.

-In order to run multiple daemons on the same machine, each daemon must be guaranteed to have its own redis database (option :code:`-r`), its own HTTP/HTTPS ports (options :code:`-w` and :code:`-W`), and its own data directory (option :code:`-d`).
+In order to run multiple daemons on the same machine, each daemon must be guaranteed to have its own Redis database (option :code:`-r`), its own HTTP/HTTPS ports (options :code:`-w` and :code:`-W`), and its own data directory (option :code:`-d`).
 Those options must be specified in each daemon's configuration file.